ortegarod/rag-assistant/README.md

 npm run dev  # http://localhost:3000
 ```

-3) Use the chat UI at http://localhost:3000.
+3) Use the chat UI at http://localhost:3000/chat.
 It calls `POST /chat` on the Python API and `POST /clear` to clear history.
+The UI generates a per‑visitor `session_id` so chats are isolated per browser.

 If your API runs on a different host/port, set `NEXT_PUBLIC_API_BASE` in `web/.env.local` (e.g., `http://127.0.0.1:8000`).